On the Road

 Country Town Pubs

 I have listed several that I have stayed in or heard about, with some hopefully helpful observations.
 I plan to keep expanding this list from my own experiences and from input from readers.
-Email me or contact me through the Guest Book if you have some good pubs to report.
+Contact me through the Guest Book if you have some good pubs to report.

 This page contains information based on research and analysis of my needs in preparation for my first serious foray into motorcycle camping.
 I also report on experiences with my camping set-up.
-My arrangements served be well on a 10 week trip, My Big Trip North, mostly camping.
+My arrangements served be well on a 10-week trip, mostly camping.

 I have included a few useful tips that I picked up on the road.